ourlifeloop/marketing/src/cms/training-faqs/how-do-i-reset-my-password.md

 ---
-question: How do I Reset my Password?
+question: How do I reset my Password?
 answer: Go to your LifeLoop login page.
 Select the 'forgot your password?' under the Login button.
 Enter your email that you previously used to login to LifeLoop.
 You will now receive an email from LifeLoop with instructions on how